Derby de Lisboa: Women's matches

 The first women's official derby was played on 19 October 2019 for matchday 3 of the 2019–20 National Championship.
 Benfica beat Sporting 3–0 at the Estádio da Luz, and the overall attendance record for a women's match in Portugal was surpassed with 12,812 spectators in the stands.
-The current attendance record – 15,032 spectators – was set on 21 January 2023.
+The current attendance record is 27,221 spectators, set on 26 March 2023 at Estádio da Luz.